 This topic has been fiercely studied and debated since the pandemic broke out.
-The World Health Organization (WHO), Centers for Disease Control (CDC) and other health institutes have stated over the past few months that the virus is primarily spread through droplets released into the air when an infected individual coughs or sneezes.
-The prevailing theory has been that the heavy droplets that carry the virus do not linger in the air long, instead settling on surfaces.
-While this may be true, there is mounting evidence that airborne transmission may have been previously underestimated, and that the virus can actually spread through the air, in much smaller particles that can float around for hours after people talk or breathe out.
+The World Health Organization (WHO), Centers for Disease Control (CDC), and other health institutes have stated over the past few months that the virus is primarily spread through droplets released into the air when an infected individual coughs or sneezes.
+The prevailing theory has been that the heavy droplets that carry the virus do not linger in the air long, instead of settling on surfaces.
+While this may be true, there is mounting evidence that airborne transmission may have been previously underestimated, and that the virus can spread through the air, in much smaller particles that can float around for hours after people talk or breathe out.

 This was the assertion of a recent open letter from over 200 scientists from 32 countries whose research suggests that the WHO has underestimated this type of transmission.
 This week, the WHO acknowledged there was evidence suggesting airborne transmission was possible in “specific settings,” like enclosed and crowded spaces.
-This evidence will continue to be evaluated, but if this evidence is confirmed, it could have huge implications for bars, restaurants and other indoor businesses.
+This evidence will continue to be evaluated, but if this evidence is confirmed, it could have huge implications for bars, restaurants, and other indoor businesses.

 What can be done to minimize airborne transmission of the coronavirus?